ffund/run-my-experiment-on-geni-blog/2017-02-01-tcp-ip-protocol-stack.md

 and click on File > Make a copy.
 You can then add text boxes to fill in the missing values directly on the lines.

+Also show the `ip addr` and `ss` command outputs from *your* experiment, that shows how you found these addresses and identifiers.